The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Exhaustiveness

 \begin{definition}[Exhaustiveness] Given an instance $I = \tuple{\projSet, c, b}$, a feasible budget allocation $\pi \in \allocSet(I)$ is said to be \emph{exhaustive} if there are no project $p \in \projSet \setminus \pi$ such that $c(\pi \cup \{p\}) \leq b$. \end{definition}

 Table \ref{tab:summary_exhaustiveness} summarizes which of the usual rules satisfy exhaustiveness.
-The results for the welfare maximizing and greedy rules are straightforward.
+The results for the welfare-maximising and greedy rules are straightforward.
 Interestingly, the fact that \seqPhragmen, \maximinSupport{} and \mes{} fail exhaustiveness is due the fact that they are priceable.
 Indeed, the two requirements are incompatible.

 \begin{proposition}[\citealt{PPS21}] There exists an instance $I = \tuple{\projSet, c, b}$ and a profile $\profile$, such that there is no budget allocation $\pi \in \allocSet(I)$ which is both priceable and exhaustive, even though there are feasible budget allocations that are priceable, and others that are exhaustive. \end{proposition}